influxdata/docs-v2/content/influxdb/v2.1/process-data/get-started.md

 about each option._

 {{% note %}}
-When creating a task in the InfluxDB user interface (UI), task options are defined in form fields.
+The InfluxDB UI provides a form for defining task options.
 {{% /note %}}

 ## Define a data source

 1. Use [`from()`](/{{< latest "flux" >}}/stdlib/influxdata/influxdb/from/)
+    to query data from InfluxDB {{% cloud-only %}}Cloud{{% /cloud-only %}}.
+    Use
-    to query data from InfluxDB {{% cloud-only %}}Cloud{{% /cloud-only %}} or any other [Flux input functions](/{{< latest "flux" >}}/function-types/#inputs) to retrieve data form another source.
+    other [Flux input functions](/{{< latest "flux" >}}/function-types/#inputs) to retrieve data from other sources.
 2. Use [`range()`](/{{< latest "flux" >}}/stdlib/universe/range/) to define the time range to return data from.
 3. Use [`filter()`](/{{< latest "flux" >}}/stdlib/universe/filter/) to filter